yoskini/immufs/README.md

 Immudb based FUSE filesystem, written in Go.
 The project is base on the [https://github.com/jacobsa/fuse](https://github.com/jacobsa/fuse) library, and in particular it has been inspired by the `memFS` implementation.
 All tests have been performed using macos 12.1 and macFUSE 4.2.1.
+Linux works too, provided that the Immufs is mounted as root and the PID used to write files is not 0 (comment the check in case).

 ## How to build